-Indeed, such an approach is also used, for instance, in the well-known $3/2$-approximation algorithm of Christofides for metric TSP~\cite{Christofides1976}.
-There, the structure that guarantees connectivity is a minimum spanning tree, and ``visitability'' is enforced by the addition of a perfect matching that connects odd-degree vertices (ensuring that all vertices have even degree, and can thus be entered and exited, as required).

-In the case of MV-TSP, Cosmadakis and Papadimitriou ensure connectivity (part (1)) by finding a \emph{minimal connected Eulerian digraph} on the set $V$.
+In the case of MV-TSP, Cosmadakis and Papadimitriou ensure connectivity (part (1)) by finding a \emph{minimal connected Eulerian digraph} on the set $V$ of input vertices.
 Indeed, such a digraph must be part of every solution, since a tour must balance every vertex (equal out-degree and in-degree), and all vertices must be mutually reachable.
 Minimality is meant here in the sense that no proper subgraph is Eulerian, and is required only to reduce the search space.

-Assuming that a connected Eulerian subdigraph of the solution is found, it needs to be extended to a tour in which all vertices are visited the required number of times (part (2)).
+Assuming that a connected Eulerian subdigraph of the solution is found, it needs to be extended to the edge set of a valid tour (part (2)).
 If this is done with the cheapest possible set of edges, then the optimum must have been found.
 This second step amounts to solving a transportation problem, which takes polynomial time.